terminalstatic/go-xsd-validate/README.md

 ``` go
 func Init()
 ```
-Initializes the libxml2 parser, suggested for multithreading.
+Initializes the libxml2 parser, according to libxml's instructions for thread safety.